J Idioms

 join forces (with someone)

-The two high schools joined forces to try and raise money for the city library expansion.
+The two high schools joined forces to collect money for the library.

 join hands